Fall 2023 Conference

 Title: The Psychopharmacology of Autism Spectrum Disorder

-Description: The purpose of this presentation is to describe the target symptoms associated with autism spectrum disorder (ASD) that may be amenable to treatment with medication; the types of medication that may be helpful for improving target symptoms associated with ASD, and the potential side effects associated with these medications.
-The associated target symptoms will include, ADHD, Irritability (aggression, self-injury, property destruction, tantrums, and mood swings), Anxiety, Sleep Disturbances, and Language Impairment, among others.
+Description: The purpose of this presentation is to describe the target symptoms associated with autism spectrum disorder that may be amenable to treatment with medications; the types of medication that may be helpful for improving target symptoms associated with aSD, and the potential side effects associated with these medications.
+The associated target symptoms will include ADHD, irritability (aggression, self-injury, property destruction, tantrums, and mood swings), and Anxiety.
+Sleep Disturbances, and Language Impairment, among others.

 Title: Skills and Strategies Needed for a Successful Transition to Adulthood